 - Dental mirror.
 Dental mirrors make it easier for dental professionals to see into the mouth, especially in those hard-to-see areas near the back molars.
 The mirror is strategically used to bounce light into the mouth to help illuminate the mouth and make it easier to see problems such as calculus deposits and cavities.
 Mirrors are reusable after being properly sterilized.

 - Ultrasonic Dental Scaler.
 An ultrasonic scaler is a hand-held instrument used to dislodge plaque and tartar off of the surfaces of the teeth.
 Usually the hygienist will start off with this and remove the biggest pieces of tartar first and then continue with manual scalers to remove the smaller hidden tartar in between and around the roots.
 There are two ends to these scalers.
 One end is pointed and used to treat the section of the tooth above the gums, while the other end is curved and blunt to reach areas at or below the gum line without causing damage or injury to soft tissues.
 Once the teeth are free from plaque and tartar, the dental hygienist will polish each tooth to ensure it has a beautiful, shiny surface.
 This polisher is an electric instrument that is used along with abrasive powder/baking soda to buff the teeth and leave the surfaces clean and smooth.

 - Rinse At the end of your dental cleaning appointment,she will ask you to rinse with a professional mouthwash.
 This treats up to 99% of the germs in the mouth.

-If you work or live downtown and are looking for an experienced dentist in a state of the art office, contact the practice of Dr. Lenny Slepchik today.
+- If you work or live in downtown Montreal and are looking for an experienced dentist in a state of the art office, contact the practice of Dr. Lenny Slepchik today.
 Call (514) 875-7971 or email him at [email protected] and visit the practice at 800 Boul.
 Rene-Levesque O, Suite 310.

 Posted in: General Dentistry